 It is possible to get charging points away from home, but they are not very numerous although this will change.
 A website for finding charging points is available.41UK Charging points Some hybrid cars can also be charged by plugging in.
 The cost of electricity is still very cheap compared with petrol.
 For those obliged to park overnight on the road, charging at home can be a problem.
 The biggest car charging network is the Polar charge point system, operated by Chargemaster.
 It charges a £7.85 monthly subscription, giving drivers access to 6,000 charging points, of which 5,000 are free.
 This represents a very cheap way to run a car, although the initial outlay to buy the vehicle is high.
 A fee of £7.85 a month is equivalent to about 1½ gallons of petrol at current prices.

 The batteries in an electric car are laid low across the chassis to keep the centre of gravity low as they are very heavy

-Anyone who thinks of buying an electric car needs to consider facilities for home charging.
-This may also apply to a plug-in hybrid.
+Anyone who thinks of buying an electric car must consider facilities for home charging.
+This also applies to a plug-in hybrid.
 The government provides a grant of £500 whilst a basic charging unit can cost around £700 leaving just £200 to be found.
 However, the price of installation can vary depending on how far the charging point is from the mains supply.
 Faster charging units can cost around £1,500 minus the £500 grant.
 It is possible to charge the car with a simple piece of equipment from the supplier, but it will charge more slowly.
 Modern houses are now often built with car charging facilities.
 This is sensible as electric cars will become compulsory.